 Water covers about 71% of Earth’s surface.
 The oceans possess 96.5% of that water.
-It’s pretty much a given that all this water creates an ever changing landscape for the land masses of our planet.
+It’s a given that all this water creates an ever changing landscape for the land masses of our planet.
 With that in mind it would be hard for anyone to insist that over the ages our continents and islands have remained consistent, permanent, and unchanged.

 Ocean waves perpetually assault our shores every second of every day and should be evidence enough for an individual to at least consider the possibilities of lost cities on the oceans’ floors.

 Though it played only a minor role in the works of Plato, Atlantis is the stuff from which fantasies are made still today.
-We have all heard of Atlantis in one form or the other.
-If not in fiction, then in numerous resorts named after the lost city in the entertainment industry.
+We have all heard of Atlantis in one form or another.
+If not in fiction or movies, then in many resorts named after the lost city in the entertainment industry.

 But have you heard of the lost people of Lemuria?